SoulHunter01/Info_Security_Final_Project/README.md

 # Version             : 1.0
 # Copyright           : (c) Reserved
 # Description         : A CTF Website with hidden flags placed at different locations.
-# Usage               : The task of this CTF is to find all the hidden flags within a time limit.
+# Usage               : This CTF can be used in different CTF competitions
+#                       but the original author must be credited.
 # Difficulty          : EASY
 # Required Softwares  : XAMPP, Any Desired Browser
 # =======================================================================================